 An MD’s training in food as medicine is sorely lacking, and most get only a few hours of training in nutrition.
 Thus, they often discount the power of food’s impact in building vitality and addressing chronic health issues.
-The structure of medicine does not allow for physicians to spend the time needed to properly counsel patients, nor do they really have this training.
-They’re also not often encouraged to refer patients to those who do have the training, giving people get the idea that what we eat isn’t that important.
-Some doctors outright deny that what someone chooses to eat (or not eat) has much of any impact on their patient’s symptoms, which really blows my mind.
-In my experience, nutrition is incredibly important and very individualized.
+The structure of medicine does not allow for physicians to spend the time needed to properly counsel patients, nor do they get this training.
+They’re also not often trained to refer patients to those who do have the training, giving people get the idea that what we eat isn’t that important.
+Some doctors outright deny that what someone chooses to eat (or not eat) has much of any impact on their patient’s symptoms, which ignores all the research and clinical evidence that says that it does.
+Nutrition is incredibly important and very individualized.
 Although nutrition is a tricky thing to do research on, there is plenty of evidence out there that what you eat really matters.

 There are forms of medicine that have stood the test of time, supporting health for thousands of years (for example Chinese and Ayurvedic medicine).
 What these forms of medicine have in common is a reverence for and working in alignment with the natural healing forces within us.
 This vitalistic model provides the foundation for naturopathic medicine as well, and the foundation for how I view health.
-No model is perfect on its own, they all have their faults.
-This is why I hope someday doctors and healers of all kinds can work together, respecting the patient’s experience and desires as well as the innate healing forces that flow within all of us.
+No model is perfect; they all have their faults.
+This is why I hope someday doctors and healers of all kinds can work together, respecting the patient’s experience and desires as well as the internal forces that drive healing within us all.

 The Food Insights Program (coming in January 2020) is designed to to help you reconnect to what is happening within you in response to foods.
 This is not another template to simply tell you what you should or should not eat.
 This process helps you figure that out for yourself.
 You deserve to know how much power you have to influence how you feel and function.
 And mama, you deserve all the vitality.